 In one of a project in the past, we confirmed infringement by a semiconductor chip to confirm.
 You can read from here how we used reverse engineering to prove infringement.

 Consider a scenario in which you have to explain to a layman person that the product of company X infringes the technology of a patent.
 For this, on one side you have a text based report showing the infringement.
 On the other hand, you have a report with video/pictures showing the live working of the product which exactly points out the infringement.
 Undeniably, the second report would be more convincing and would have more impact on the layman person.

 This scenario perfectly fits when you are presenting infringement litigation in court or are trying to monetize the patent.
 It is scientifically proven that a visual output (e.g. image/video) has more impact when compared to regular text.
 And when it is a matter of millions of dollars, you would want to go with the best option.

 In one of our analysis, for example, this is how we represented an overlap of US8138907 on most of the taxi services.
 You can read it from here – how universities can generate more revenue

 Patent owners have been using basic techniques for years as a mechanism to tackle all patent monetization cases.
 Though this may seem as a relatively cheaper method to arrive at the solution, but it is not the most comprehensive method to go about.

-In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than basic one, yields better return on investment.
+In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than the basic one, yields better return on investment.

-After all, the entire point of monetizing a patent is good ROI.
+After all, the entire point of monetizing a patent is a good ROI.
 Then why not choose the method that gets you the best Return on Investment?